rajstormo/contact-app-mern/README.md

 npm start
 ```

-The server will run on `http://localhost:3000`if port not defined in the .env file
+The server will run on `http://localhost:3000` if port not defined in the .env file

 2. Start the frontend development server: